-With regard to the average monthly spread between the 3-month Euribor and the 3-month swap against Ester, which measures the cost of interbank liquidity over this duration, after peaking at +29.5bp in April 2020 at the height of the crisis, it had then collapsed, moving into negative territory for the first time in December 2021 at -0.2bp, reflecting banks' total lack of interest in borrowing cash in the year-end period.
+With regard to the average monthly spread between the 3-month Euribor and the 3-month swap against ESTR, which measures the cost of interbank liquidity over this duration, after peaking at +29.5bp in April 2020 at the height of the crisis, it had then collapsed, moving into negative territory for the first time in December 2021 at -0.2bp, reflecting banks' total lack of interest in borrowing cash in the year-end period.
 In 2022, this spread had widened significantly, reaching +11.2 bp in June (3-month Euribor anticipating the ECB's rate hikes).
 However, as from July 2022, it had started to drop back, gradually returning to negative territory during the last quarter of the year and hitting a historical low of -10.7bp in February 2023, reflecting the renewed lack of interest of banks to raise cash on the market at the turn of the year 2022/2023.
-This spread has since returned to positive territory, reflecting the renewed interest of eurozone banks to raise short-term cash in the context of the full repayment of the TLTRO 2024 at the end of 2024.
-This average spread therefore remained stable month on month at a high level of +9bp, attesting to the effects of the decrease in bank surplus liquidity.
+Since then, the spread has moved back into positive territory, reflecting the renewed interest of Eurozone banks in raising short-term cash against a backdrop of full repayment of the TLTRO III at the end of 2024.
+The average spread remained stable over the month at a high level of +9bp, attesting to the effects of the reduction in excess bank liquidity.

-Finally, concerning the credit market, the iTraxx Europe 5-year generic IG Corporate index, representing the average of 5-year credit spreads of 125 investment grade European corporate issuers, rose slightly month-on-month from +53bp at end-January to +54bp at end-February.
+Lastly, in the credit market, the iTraxx Europe 5-year Corporate IG "generic" index, which represents the average 5-year credit spreads of 125 European Investment Grade corporate issuers, rose slightly month-on-month from +53bp at the end of January to +54bp at the end of February.
 It was thus still far below its prevailing level on 23 February 2022, the day before Russian troops entered Ukraine, of +71bp.
 We also recall that this index had reached a peak during the conflict at +138bp at end-September 2022.
-This index level is surprising given the weak economic situation in the eurozone and the many difficulties currently encountered by some of its major industrial sectors, such as automotive, mass retail, steel, luxury goods and real estate, resulting in numerous announcements of plant closures, particularly in France and Germany (i.e. industrial PMI below the 50-point threshold for the 32nd consecutive month!).
+This index level is surprising given the weak economic situation in the Eurozone and the many difficulties currently encountered by some of its major industrial sectors, such as automotive, retail, steel, luxury goods and real estate, resulting in numerous announcements of plant closures, particularly in France and Germany (i.e. industrial PMI below the 50-point threshold for the 32nd consecutive month!).